EU Deforestation Regulation (EUDR): What businesses need to do now (Updated Mar 2026)

 Why the benchmarking system still matters

 The core of the EUDR remains unchanged.
-Companies importing, trading, or exporting cattle, palm oil, soy, wood, cocoa, coffee, rubber, or their derivatives must still comply with the regulation by December 30, 2025 (or December 30, 2026 for small and micro companies).
+Companies importing, trading, or exporting cattle, palm oil, soy, wood, cocoa, coffee, rubber, or their derivatives must comply with the regulation by 30 December 2026 (or 30 June 2027 for micro and small operators).
 The Commission’s response to political pressure will determine how the benchmarking system evolves.
 Whether through technical revisions or broader changes, businesses should stay on track with EUDR preparations.
 Learn how to build your due diligence system under the latest updates on EUDR benchmarking.

 Enforcement and penalties